jeffcressman/ember-cli-ember-fire/README.md

 A simple application, that demonstrates using emberfire, as a ember-cli addon.

+## Notes

+Not sure how to implement findy by value with emberfire...
+Firebase generates ids that are not the same as the email/password ids, which are not the same as the EmberData ids...

+Oh, EmberData uses the Firebase ids.
+What we need then is to be able to take the email/password id and get the Firebase id.
+May need an intermediary object Auth with fields Auth.auth_id and Auth.user_id

 ## Prerequisites

 You will need the following things properly installed on your computer.